 Regardless of the approach they take to database design, the overall strategy of database designers is the same:

 - Design strategy, tools, and the database life cycle

 This module describes those objectives as well as two different approaches to database design, and illustrates database architecture.

 In addition, this module describes the design and post-design stages of the database life cycle, and outlines the capabilities of CASE tools.

-Other than that, older legacy software and databases (depending on how old they are) can present enormous problems for management in finding people to maintain those older systems.
+Other than that, older legacy databases (depending on how old they are) can present enormous problems for management in finding people to maintain those older systems.